DataDog/documentation/content/en/service_management/workflows/limits.md

 Each organization:

-* Can have up to 500 workflows at once.
+* Can create up to 500 workflows per minute.
 * Can execute up to 200 workflows per minute.
 * Can execute up to 50 workflows per minute for a source (such as a specific monitor).
 * Can buffer up to 500 requests.